Skip to content

 • prepare: Shared logic for rendering templates and initializing execution environments.

-• parse-tool-args / parse-comp-args: Utility functions to normalize string or vector-based arguments.
+• parse-args: Utility function to normalize string or vector-based arguments.

 • ::name (required): The unique identifier for the workflow instance.